openwdl/wdl/SPEC.md

 | `Struct`         | `Struct`         | The two `Struct` types must have members with identical names and compatible types (see [Struct-to-Struct Coercion](#struct-to-struct-coercion)) |
 | `Enum`           | `String`         | `String` value must exactly match one of the enum's choice names                                                                                |
 | `String`         | `Enum`           | The enum choice is serialized to its choice name                                                                                               |

+###### String-to-Primitive Coercion

+When a `String` is coerced to an `Int`, `Float`, or `Boolean`, leading and trailing whitespace is ignored and the remaining content is converted as follows:

+* An `Int` conversion succeeds if the content represents a valid integer in the range of the `Int` type.
+* A `Float` conversion succeeds if the content represents a valid integer or floating point number in the range of the `Float` type.
+* A `Boolean` conversion succeeds if the content is `true` or `false`, compared case-insensitively.

+If the content does not meet the requirements of the target type, the coercion fails with an error during dynamic evaluation.

 <details>
 <summary>